7 Short Story Contests You Should Enter This Season

 A comprehensive developmental edit to heighten tension, perfect pacing, ensure tip-top characterization, attain the perfect level of detail, and win those contests!

-A final proofread by a second editor, ensuring your story goes out in perfect shape to blow away your judges and would-be publishers.
+A final proofread with attention to any final developmental concerns to ensure that your story goes out in perfect shape to blow away your judges and would-be publishers.